dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/search-and-filter/index.md

 ---
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Search and filter | Code Guidelines
+  title: Search and filter | Implementation
 ---

 This pattern provides the ability to search and apply filter chips with a panel listing available options.